-After a flat straight, the tramline climbs gradually around the side of a small hill, and soon the turn-off to Picnic Point is reached.
-This takes you to a small pebbly beach at the edge of the lake and takes about 15 minutes from the main track.
+After a straight flat section section, the track climbs gradually around the side of a small hill before reaching the turn-off to Picnic Point.
+The track to Picnic Point is a side trip to a small pebbly beach on the edge of Lake Mahinapua which is about 15 minute walk from the turn-off.
 Picnic Point and return to the carpark is about one hour and is a popular walk for those not wanting to go along the whole walkway.

-The Walkway continues on and descends around the side of the side of a small hill dropping to lower lying land and crossing two creeks.
+The track continues through the forest before descending around the side of a small hill to lower lying land.
 Elevated board walks are used to cross this swampy area, which floods regularly.
-After crossing the swamp the tramline turns in a broad sweep to its destination; the site of the Mananui Sawmill that was started in 1885.
-After leaving the mill the walkway crosses Mahināpua Creek and its swampy margins via a foot bridge and through a privately owned deer farm, before emerging on SH 6 just north of Mananui bush.
+After crossing this swamp the track sweeps around to the site of the Mananui Sawmill that was started in 1885.
+From here the walkway crosses Mahināpua Creek and its swampy margins via a foot bridge and through a privately owned deer farm, before emerging on S 6 just north of Mananui bush.